APogue/APogue.github.io/_posts/posts/2024-09-14-one-more-try.md

 			- It is moot because reporting culture is said to be "poor" at SCU

+				- Off the record from a current student---one fraternity at SCU has a policy for handling assault internally.
+Where they ask girls to list assault in an "accountability book" so they can hold brothers accountable themselves, with the worst repercussions being expulsion from the frat; no school or police involvement whatsoever.
+This was apparently the idea of the new frat president after the previous frat president was expelled from the frat for assault.

+				- There are no means for proving this from online sources.
+I can only quote a website saying "people don't report at SCU"

 			- They do not have a Title IX accountability report to indicate efforts at transparency or concern for student safety and well-being